One pot + eight ingredient Carrot Tomato Soup – ready in under 30 minutes! Gluten Free + Low FODMAP + Vegan + Paleo

 Yes.
 However you should keep in mind that stock adds flavour.
 Using water instead of stock means you’ll probably need to add more seasoning to make up for it.
 Salt and pepper are your friends!
 If you feel like your soup is still missing something then add a splash of (gluten free) soy sauce for added umami.

-If the season is right top with some fresh basil, a generous sprinkling of ground black pepper, maybe throw in a few croutons for good measure and enjoy!
-You can also never go wrong with a slice (or three) of crusty French bread on the side.
-Is it just me or does anyone else use easting soup as an excuse to eat more carbs?
+- If the season is right top with some fresh basil, a generous sprinkling of ground black pepper, maybe throw in a few croutons for good measure!

 You may also like:

 - Broccoli Leek Soup